soplinger/wordle/README.md

 ## How to compile the client and server
+Python has the *luxury* of being intrepted so this step will be skipped.

 ## How to run the client and server
+The server can be started by typing, the port number is *optional* `python server.py <port#>`
+The client can be started by typing, the port number and hostname are *optional* `python client.py <port#> <hostname>`

 ## Potocol developed and syntax

 ## Library type
-Shared library - the reason for using this type of library was so we only have to load the library code once which will use less memory space.
+Shared library - the reason for using this type of library is so we only have to load the library code once which will use less memory space.
+This also allows for common functionalities to be defined once and shared by whoever needs it.